heptarch/heptarch.github.io/drafts/cone.md

 </span>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;– <i>Fearful spheres (2018)</i>

-Cézanne is a painter of forms, not objects; similarly, the poet reduces a crumbling industrial district—presumably the North Shore of the poem's title—to its Platonic components, the "broken volumes" and "piles of sulfur" the narrator encounters on their journey.
+Cézanne is a painter of forms, not objects; similarly, the poet reduces a crumbling industrial district—presumably the North Shore of the poem's title—to its Platonic components, the "broken volumes" and "piles of sulfur" encountered on a late-night cruise.
 But these are not the benificent essences of Greek philosophy; instead, we are presented with an apocalyptic vision of "the cenotaph of a dead alien god", a frightening locus actively hostile to its human viewers, comprising not only the poet but the residual human presence of the "burnt out trailparks" and "junkyards".

 ## VI. <a href="#toc">Monolith</a><a id="sec-6" name="sec-6"></a>